parthvalani/parth_portfolio/README.md

 # LEADERSHIPS AND ACHIEVEMENTS
 • Guided team members of LDCE ROBOCON CLUB to construct the self-driving car, which consists of sensors, Microcontrollers, and data transmitters for real-time location tracking.

-• Secured 215th rank in INDIAN ENGINEERING OYMPIYAD a national level engineering examination in the year 2016.
+• Secured 215th rank in INDIAN ENGINEERING OLYMPIYAD a national level engineering examination in the year 2016.